u-tanick/making-pretty-pdf-from-markdown/README_en.md

 ## How to check the operation (mppdfmd-kit)

+Assuming that the Markdown file has been created, we describe the steps to be performed through steps 2 ~ 5 of the working image diagram.

+### Preparation work to check operation

 - With all the tools used installed, download the complete contents of the `mppdfmd-kit` folder locally.
+  - The toolkit comes preloaded with pre-written Markdown files and other resources to make the samples executable.
 - The folders `_MD`, `_HTML`, and `_PDF` contain sample-generated results.If you want to check the merging or conversion from a clean state, delete the Markdown, HTML, and PDF files, as well as the images folder in the _MD folder.
   - **[Important]** Do not delete the `github-markdown-light-custom4pdf.css` in the `_HTML` folder.

+### Working Image Step 2 : Combine Markdown files into one

-- Run `mppdfmd.py`.
+Run `mppdfmd.py`.
 (The toolkit is preconfigured for sample creation.)

+- If the execution is successful, instructions for subsequent tasks and commands that can be copied and pasted are displayed.

 ``` sh
 python mppdfmd.py